Occupational Therapy Doctorate (OTD)

 OTHN 740 - Leadership in Occupational Therapy and Higher Education (3 Credits)

-OTHN 745 - Colloquium: Specialty Area of Practice (4 Credits)
+OTHN 745 - Colloquium: Specialty Area of Practice (2 Credits)

 OTHN 755 - Capstone Project II (4 Credits)

 This is the second of two (2) courses required to implement the doctoral capstone project.
 Students work closely with faculty mentors.
 Students and mentors decide together on the specific activities and assignments to be completed each semester, as well as timelines and due dates.
 Students meet weekly with faculty mentors to review and coordinate the completion of the student’s tasks in an efficient and effective manner.
 Students implement their capstone project and program evaluation and identify conferences for future dissemination.
-They write a conference proposal and complete the manuscript describing their capstone project.
+They write a conference proposal and complete an electronic poster and manuscript describing their capstone project.
 The course culminates with presentations of the capstone project.

 Why Pursue a Post-Professional OTD Degree?